Registered Nurse Primary Care Residency Program (RNPCR)

 - a current and unrestricted license in the state of Ohio

 Five RNs will be selected annually for this program.
-The program starts in September and ends in May.
 Residents should be prepared to devote the appropriate amount of time to courses taken for college credit through the program and should reserve eight hours a week for residency activities.

 To successfully complete the residency program, you will need to: